sshine/evm-opcodes/README.md

 This means that for absolute jumps (e.g. labelled jumps in a code generator), one must pick the right instructions among `push1`, `push2`, etc.

+This becomes a problem when a `jump` occurs before a `jumpdest`, since then the size of the `jump` will depend on its own presence in the code.
+And if there are many such `jump`s, this amounts to a bit of book-keeping.

 Expanding the gap of intermediate instructions between the `jump` and the `jumpdest`, e.g. as demonstrated below with `STOP` instructions, `L.translate` correctly computes the size of a labelled jump: Adding one `STOP` from 252 to